 There's no one test that can diagnose dyslexia.
-Your child's doctor will consider a number of things, such as:
+Your child's doctor will consider a number of factors, such as:

-- Answers to a number of questions.
-These will likely include questions about your child's development, education and medical history.
-The doctor may also want to know about any conditions that run in your child's family, and may ask if any family members have a learning disability.
+- Your child's development, educational issues and medical history.
+Your doctor will likely ask you questions about these areas.
+The doctor will likely also want to know about any conditions that run in your child's family, including whether any family members have a learning disability.

 - Questionnaires.
 Your child's doctor may have your child, family members or teachers answer written questions.
-Your child may be asked to take tests to identify his or her reading and language abilities.
+Your child may be asked to take tests to identify reading and language abilities.

 - Vision, hearing and brain (neurological) tests.
 These can help determine whether another disorder may be causing or adding to your child's poor reading ability.